codewars/docs/content/concepts/gamification/ranks.md

 As said before, the only way to "rank up" is to complete Kata.
 However, the rank of the Kata you complete makes a huge difference on the evolution of your rank and its progress.

-- The score awarded for each complete Kata, according to its rand may be found in [this table](/references/gamification/ranks/#rank-rewards).
+- The score awarded for each complete Kata, according to its rank may be found in [this table](/references/gamification/ranks/#rank-rewards).
 - The score required to reach the different Kyu/Dan levels may be found in [this table](/references/gamification/ranks/#rank-requirements).

 As you can see, if your main goal is to level up your rank, you should aim for completing hard kata above your current user rank.
 On the contrary, completing a lot of low level kata will give you a lot of honor but will not increase your rank very quickly.